craigtkhill/zettelkasten-book/src/ai/pair-programming.md

-The future of AI assisted software engineering is not writing code, it's pair programming.
+The future of AI-assisted software engineering is not writing code; it's pair programming.
-Pair programming with a collegue is where you are taking turns to be the driver and navigator.
+Pair programming with a colleague is where you take turns to be the driver and navigator.

 - **Driver:**
 	- Controls the keyboard and mouse